 What’s more, there are plenty of opportunities for expats to teach English in Qatar.

-A job in Qatar is a smart way to build up your funds for the future – whether that’s to buy property or continue your studies.
-You might even use it as a meant to build toward your eventual retirement!
+Because of the competitive, tax-free salary for foreigners teaching abroad in Qatar, a job in Qatar is a smart way to build up your funds for the future – whether that’s to buy property or continue your studies.
+You might even use it as a means to build toward your eventual retirement!

-But getting a job in Qatar is no walk in the park.
-There’s a vigorous application process followed by a long-term commitment of at least a few years.
+However, a teaching job in Qatar is no walk in the park.
+Aside from the job itself, there’s also a vigorous application process followed by a long-term commitment of at least a few years.
 After all, your job offer will be studded with benefits; for that reason, your employer will want you to stick around.